Spatial disease mapping using Directed Acyclic Graph Auto-Regressive (DAGAR) models: Discussion

 \section{Discussion}

-{ No single model is guaranteed to provide the best fit for every areal dataset and it is desirable to have different models tailored to different types of features in the data.
-The existing repertoire of covariance models used for analysing areal datasets is extremely limited.
+The existing repertoire of covariance models used for analyzing areal datasets is extremely limited.
 In this manuscript, we have developed an alternative parametric model for areal datasets that promises to be a significant addition to this inventory.
-The parametric DAGAR models we have proposed in Section \ref{sec:dagmain} are novel and do not correspond to any intrinsic autoregressive model or the proper CAR model.
-DAGAR model offers greater degree of interpretability and flexibility, and will be scalable for large datasets.
-We observe that for a large number of scenarios the DAGAR model performs better than both variants of the CAR model and believe this will be a useful alternative to the CAR models for analysing many aerial disease mapping datasets. }
+The parametric DAGAR models we have proposed in Section \ref{sec:dagmain} are novel and offer a greater degree of interpretability than the CAR models, and will be scalable for large datasets.
+We observe that when spatial dependence is weak or modest, the DAGAR model excels over both variants of the CAR model, while the results are similar when there is strong spatial correlation.
+Since, the magnitude of the underlying spatial correlation is unknown apriori in most real life applications, we believe the DAGAR model will be a useful alternative to the CAR models.
+While the ordering of the locations for the DAGAR model is artificial, the theoretical results and extensive simulations strongly suggest that substantive inference from the DAGAR model is expected to be robust to the ordering.